 Skip to main content

 TheRundown provides WebSocket endpoints for real-time data delivery.
 Instead of polling REST endpoints, open a persistent connection and receive updates as they happen.
-WebSocket connections do not count against your REST API rate limit.
+WebSocket traffic does not increment the HTTP request counter, but pushed messages and snapshots are still metered as data points.

 Available WebSocket Endpoints